damieh1/datathon_2025/evaluation_2025.md

 ### Placements

-- Rank #1: **Team 6 MagenCode**, which retained all four members, demonstrated the highest efficiency, producing a balanced dataset, achieving strong model performance (F1   = 0.899), and completing both challenges with comprehensive documentation.
+- Rank #1: *MagenCode** (Team 6), which retained all four members, demonstrated the highest efficiency, producing a balanced dataset, achieving strong model performance (F1   = 0.899), and completing both challenges with comprehensive documentation.

-- Rank #2: **Team 3 Bias Busters** also maintained high productivity, combining transparent workflows with full challenge completion, despite a small reduction in team       size.
+- Rank #2: *Bias Busters** (Team 3) also maintained high productivity, combining transparent workflows with full challenge completion, despite a small reduction in team       size.

-- Rank #3: **Team 2 Code4Clarity** began with five members and finished with three, yet they still delivered methodologically solid outputs for both challenges, including unseen data     testing.
+- Rank #3: *Code4Clarity** (Team 2) began with five members and finished with three, yet they still delivered methodologically solid outputs for both challenges, including unseen data     testing.

   Although outside the top three in weighted ranking, **Team 4** is notable for producing outputs on par with much larger teams, despite starting and finishing      with only two members.